 Each clinical site has a designated number of available spots called clinical placements.
 The number of clinical site placements is negotiated with each affiliated clinical agency for a specific period of time.
-Students enrolled in the clinical professional program are assigned to a primary clinical site for the 22-month duration of the clinical program.
+Students enrolled in the clinical professional program are assigned to a primary clinical site for the 20-month duration of the clinical program.
 All students are provided access to each clinical site through scheduled clinical rotations.

 Each student radiographer will be assigned to a specific clinical site for the duration of the program.
 This is considered the student's primary clinical site.
-All students will have the opportunity to rotate through most of the affiliated clinical sites during the program.
+All students will have the opportunity to rotate through the affiliated clinical sites during the program.
+All students will rotate to all primary clinical sites.
 The program director may reassign a student radiographer to another primary clinical education site under the following conditions:

-1. If, after a thorough assessment by program faculty, it is decided that a reassignment would be beneficial and in the best interest of the student.
+- 1. If, after a thorough assessment by program faculty, it is decided that a reassignment would be beneficial and in the best interest of the student. - 2.
+A direct request for reassignment from the director of the affiliated clinical agency.

-Clinical Placements
+Primary Clinical Placements

-Clinical Settings Current Number of Clinical Placements/Year
+Clinical Settings Current Number of Primary Clinical Placements/Year

-Elkhart General Hospital 4
+Elkhart General Hospital 5

 Goshen Hospital 3

-Memorial Hospital 6
+Memorial Hospital 8

 St. Joseph Regional Medical Center: Mishawaka Campus 2

 St. Joseph Regional Medical Center: Plymouth Campus 2

 Kosciusko Community Hospital 2

-Total Number of Clinical Placements 19
+Total Number of Clinical Placements 22